d12frosted/elpa-mirror/gnu/taxy-readme.txt

 Note that while =taxy-magit-section.el= is installed with the =taxy= package, the =magit-section= package is not automatically installed with it.

 ** Reference

+In Emacs 28+, see also =M-x shortdoc-display-group RET taxy RET=.

 *** Functions